LSSTDESC/CLMM/README.md

 # Acknowledgements

-The DESC acknowledges ongoing support from the Institut National de Physique Nucl ́eaire et de Physique des Particules in France; the Science & Technology Facilities Council in the United Kingdom; and the Department of Energy, the Na- tional Science Foundation, and the LSST Corporation in the United States.
-DESC uses resources of the IN2P3 Comput- ing Center (CC-IN2P3–Lyon/Villeurbanne - France) funded by the Centre National de la Recherche Scientifique; the Na- tional Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Sci- ence of the U.S. Department of Energy under Contract No.
+The DESC acknowledges ongoing support from the Institut National de Physique Nucl\'eaire et de Physique des Particules in France; the Science \& Technology Facilities Council in the United Kingdom; and the Department of Energy, the National Science Foundation, and the LSST Corporation in the United States.
+DESC uses resources of the IN2P3 Computing Center (CC-IN2P3--Lyon/Villeurbanne - France) funded by the Centre National de la Recherche Scientifique; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.\
-DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collabo- ration.
+Department of Energy under Contract No.\ DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collaboration.
 This work was performed in part under DOE Contract DE-AC02-76SF00515.

-CLMM developers express gratitude to the LSSTC for the 2018 and 2019 Enabling Science grants, hosted by CMU and RUB respectively, that supported the development of CLMM and its developer community.
+The authors express gratitude to the LSSTC for the 2018 and 2019 Enabling Science grants, hosted by CMU and RUB respectively, that supported the development of `CLMM` and its developer community.
 CA acknowledges support from the LSA Collegiate Fellowship at the University of Michigan, the Leinweber Foundation, and DoE Award DE-FOA-0001781.
-AIM acknowledges support from the Max Planck Soci- ety and the Alexander von Humboldt Foundation in the framework of the Max Planck-Humboldt Research Award en- dowed by the Federal Ministry of Education and Research.
-During the completion of this work, AIM was advised by David W. Hogg and supported by National Science Foun- dation grant AST-1517237.
-CS acknowledges support from the Agencia Nacional de Investigaci ́on y Desarrollo (ANID) through FONDECYT grant no. 11191125.
+AIM acknowledges support from the Max Planck Society and the Alexander von Humboldt Foundation in the framework of the Max Planck-Humboldt Research Award endowed by the Federal Ministry of Education and Research.
+During the completion of this work, AIM was advised by David W. Hogg and supported by National Science Foundation grant AST-1517237.
+CS acknowledges support from the Agencia Nacional de Investigaci\'on y Desarrollo (ANID) through FONDECYT grant no.\
+11191125.
 AvdL, RH, LB, and HF acknowledge support by the US Department of Energy under award DE-SC0018053.
 SF acknowledges support from DOE grant DE-SC0010010.
+HM is supported by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.